kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 ## New features

 New features added to each component:
+  - *May 14th, 2021*: All components that interact with GitHub newly allow client-side throttling customization via `--github-hourly-tokens` and `--github-allowed-burst` parameters.
+A notable exception to this is Tide which has custom throttling logic and does not expose these two new options.
+Other existing custom options in branchprotector, peribolos, status-reconciler and needs-rebase (`--tokens/--hourly-tokens` etc.) are deprecated and will be removed in August 2021.
   - *April 12th, 2021* End of grace period for storage bucket validation, additional buckets have to be allowed by adding them to the `deck.additional_allowed_buckets` list.
   - *March 9th, 2021* Tide batchtesting will now continue to test a given batch even